 You do not need to read all of this section, you only need to consider those figures and the accompanying text which most closely resemble your premises.
 If your premises do not resemble these then you should seek advice from a competent person.
+These examples do not include any examples of concourse or platform layouts.
+If the escape distances from these areas exceed the distances in Table 2, you are advised to seek the guidance of a competent person.
 These examples are intended to represent your existing layout; they are not to be used as design guidance.